-Mike Balma is a renewable energy consultant.
-His primary client is Skyline Solar, a Mountain View company that offers integrated concentrating solar PV systems to commercial and utility customers.
-Mike's main responsibility at Skyline is marketing communications.
-For another client, he completed a business plan for a biomass facility in Kauai.
-Mike helps lead the Performance Committee for SolarTech, a nonprofit solar industry association that works to reduce the barriers to solar adoption.
-He also delivers solar workshops for residents of numerous Bay Area cities in connection with Acterra, a nonprofit environmental organization.
-Mike had an extensive marketing career with Hewlett-Packard including helping build HP’s open source business to over a billion dollars.
-He previously worked for SRI International, consulting on the technology and economics of renewable energy including solar, wind and biomass.
+Mike had an extensive marketing career with Hewlett-Packard including helping build HP’s open source business.
+He previously worked for SRI International, consulting on renewable energy technologies including solar, wind and biomass.
 He has a Chemical Engineering degree from Northwestern University and a Stanford MBA.
 Mike also completed Stanford Alumni Consulting Team projects for environmental nonprofits including Acterra, The Gorilla Foundation and Wildlife Rescue.

 Reuben Veek founded SunWork and he is currently the Executive Director and Operations Manager.
 He has been installing grid-tie residential solar electricity systems since 2006, and has been involved in building more than 150 systems in the Sacramento Valley and the Bay Area, most recently as a Regional Installation Lead for SolarCity.
 He received his Bachelor's in philosophy from Stanford University and has a background in physics, mathematics, and electrical engineering.
 He has an earnest love for being outside, especially backpacking, and a warm regard for working with his hands.